Aviva - Abeking & Rasmussen Motor Yacht

 Motor Yacht

-Aviva is a custom motor yacht launched in 2007 by Abeking & Rasmussen in Lemwerder, Germany and most recently refitted in 2012.
+Aviva is a custom motor yacht launched in 2017 by Abeking & Rasmussen, in Germany.

 Abeking & Rasmussen (A&R) is a famous German shipyard with a global reputation for highest quality custom made motor yachts from 45 to 125 metres.